MarkWattsBoomi/ui-component-file-downloader/README.md

 A component that shows an icon on a page which when clicked forces a file download.

+There are two versions: -

-The file contents are expected to be a base64 encoded string stored in a Flow string value.
+- FileDownloader - The state for the control should be a simple string field.
+The file contents are expected to be a base64 encoded into the state string.

+- FileDownloaderComplex - The state is a flow type defied like this: -

+        File Data
+        {
+                "Content"       String  Contains the base64 encoded binary data of the file "File Name"     String  The name of the file used when pushing the file to the client "Extension"     String  Optional - not used
+                "Size"          Number  Optional - not used
+                "MimeType"      String  Optional - not used
+        }

 ## Setup